adamlg1/startup/README.md

 - **Login** - Input box and submit button for login.
 - **Database** - The old chat messages and old tips represent data pulled from the database.
 - **WebSocket** - The chat box and tip box represent the ability to send/submit realtime messages/tips.

+## CSS deliverable

+For this deliverable I properly styled the application into its final appearance.

+- **Header, footer, and main content body** - There is a consistent header and footer throughout each page of the application.
+The main content body adjusts to fit many  different devices.
+- **Navigation elements** - I used a drop-down menu that is accessible from each page.
+The logo in the top left can also be clicked to navigate back to the home page, with an additional link in the description on the about page.
+- **Responsive to window resizing** - My app looks great on all window sizes and devices
+- **Application elements** - Used good contrast and whitespace
+- **Application text content** - Consistent fonts.
+- **Application images** - There is a logo in the header, and two pictures on the about page.